alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/03-compute-resources.md

 The VM network is a network where all the VMs are executed.
 Actually this is a virtual network configured as type 'nated', e.g. all VMs will be placed in the same network address range, they will have access to the outside world using the baremetal server virtual bridge as a default gateway (NAT).
 However, take into account that any remote server won't be able to reach any VM since they are behind the baremetal server.

-> The baremetal server, as it is part of the virtual network (gateway), can connect to any of the VMs.
-So, as we will se further in this tutorial, anytime you need to execute commands on any of the VMs, you need to connect first to the baremetal server.
+> Since the baremetal server hosts the virtual infrastructure it is able to connect to any of the VMs.
+So, as we will see further in this tutorial, anytime you need to execute commands on any of the VMs, you need to connect first to the baremetal server.

 By default as commented in the previous sections, there is a default virtual network named as default configured:
 ```